 The United States is able to borrow enough to pay for its trade deficit because of the demand for U.S. Treasury notes.
 The federal government guarantees U.S. Treasury notes, so investors consider them the safest investment in the world.

-The following seven factors contributed to the U.S. deficit's size by driving investors to Treasurys.
+The following factors contributed to the U.S. deficit's size by driving investors to Treasuries.

 - The global stock market crashes in 2000 and 2008 sent investors fleeing from stocks.

 - To recover from the subsequent recessions, governments lowered prime lending rates.
 That created an excess of cash looking for a safe investment.

-- In the late 1980s, Japan's housing market collapsed.
-That brought down the country's economy.
+- In the late 1980s, Japan's housing market collapsed, bringing down the country's economy.

 - The Bank of Japan (BOJ) stimulated the economy by printing yen.
 Japanese companies expanded, sending exports into the U.S. market.
 They exchanged the dollars they received for local currency.
-The BOJ used these dollars to buy Treasury notes, becoming one of its largest holders.
+The BOJ used these dollars to buy Treasury notes, becoming one of the largest holders.
 That also increased the strength of the dollar and depressed the value of the Japanese yen.

 The Threat to the Global Economy

 Many experts around the world think the U.S. current account deficit is the greatest threat to global prosperity.
-Congress first became concerned when the deficit hit a record $803 billion in 2006.
-That was a dramatic increase from $120 billion in 1996.
-Congress was concerned because no country ever had a budget deficit that large.
+Congress became concerned when the deficit hit a record of $816 billion in 2006.
+That was a dramatic increase from $124 billion just 10 years earlier.
+Congress was concerned, because no country ever had a deficit that large.
 Most experts agreed that it was unsustainable.